Source-Proof Agency Follow-Up

 Warm service buyers compare shortlists quickly

-A founder, operator, marketing lead, IT buyer, finance lead, or partner who asks for an audit, proposal, assessment, or consultation may be comparing several firms in the same buying window.
+A founder, operator, marketing lead, IT buyer, finance lead, or partner who asks for an audit, proposal, assessment, or consultation may already be comparing several firms in the same buying window.

-Partners and consultants inherit thin notes
+Partners and consultants inherit thin proposal notes

 Service sales gets risky when follow-up improvises